 - Two free phone calls, emails, or faxes

-If you’re delayed for a long time or your flight is cancelled, you might also receive:
+If you’re experiencing a significant delay or your flight is cancelled, you might also get:

 - A refund